 The Reserve Bank of India formed a sub-committee in order to study the Microfinance sector regulated by the bank.
-Microfinance is an important topic for the IAS Exam and is included under the GS-III section of the UPSC Syllabus.
+Microfinance is an important topic for the Civil Service Exam and is included under the GS-III section of the UPSC Syllabus.
 Candidates can also download the notes PDF at the end of this article.

 For UPSC Aspirants, it is important to know which ministry and committees deal with what issues and concerns as this can be asked in the UPSC Prelims exam.
 It is also important to know these details because it helps in understanding how the government machinery works in India.